openatx/uiautomator2/README.md

   ```
   ![settings](https://raw.github.com/xiaocong/uiautomator/master/docs/img/settings.png)

-  To click the switch widget right to the TextView 'Wi‑Fi', we need to select the switch widgets first.
+  To click the switch widget right to the TextView 'Wi‑Fi', we need to select the switch widget first.
 However, according to the UI hierarchy, more than one switch widget exists and has almost the same properties.
 Selecting by className will not work.
 Alternatively, the below selecting strategy would help:

   ```python
   d(className="android.widget.ListView", resourceId="android:id/list") \